 Variations

-- Pork or Beef version: Replace chicken with sliced pork shoulder or thinly sliced beef.
+- Pork or Beef Swap: Substitute the sliced chicken breast with thinly sliced pork shoulder or beef flank steak.

 Pairing Suggestions